 The Swedish Transport Agency regulations on authorisation of subsystems for railway includes two different processes, the harmonised process and the national process.
 The main process is the harmonised European process with application of TSIs (Technical Specifications for Interoperability).
 This process is normally used for authorising railway subsystems, as most railway subsystems are affected by the TSIs since 2011.
 The applicant has to engage a notified body (NoBo) in the authorisation process.
 A NoBo is an independent assessor who assesses that the subsystem and the interoperable constituents fulfils the TSI requirements.

 The national process for authorisation is applied for subsystems based on national rules.
 The national process applies for some networks that are functionally separate from the rest of the Union rail system like Saltsjöbanan and Roslagsbanan, for historical railway lines, metros, tram and for privately owned infrastructure used by its owner or by an operator for the purpose of their respective freight activities.
-The national process applies for vehicles used exclusively on such infrastructure.
+The national process applies for vehicles used exclusively on such infrastructure, but also for infrastructure and vehicles reserved for a strictly local, historical or touristic use.

 How to find Nobos